est31/podiff-review/Readme.md

 The `commit-id` is the usual git hash of the commit to review in git.

 The tool will then ask you about translation changes.
-You can answer with `y` for Ok, `n` for not ok, and `l` for "I want to look at it **l**ater".
+You can answer with `y` for Ok, `n` for not Ok, and `l` for "I want to look at it **l**ater".
 It automatically puts answered questions into `answers.toml`, for later inspection.

 `podiff-review` will display whether a commit is regarded as "approved", and provide stats about how many lines failed.